SvenHerbers/XIAM-2NQ/README.md

   XIAM-2NQ v0.23 -  Sven Herbers, 6-Jan-2025

   This is an updated version of XIAM-NQ with severale changes, the most important one being the implementation of exact quadrupole coupling for two nuclei.
-The changes come with new control parameters.
-The go-to citations for this version are: <br/> ...to be published... <br/> and <br/>
-  S. Herbers, J. Mol.
-Spectrosc., 2024, 405, 111950, DOI: 10.1016/j.jms.2024.111950  <br/>
-It follows a list of changes, the original documentation by Hartwig is printed below for completeness.<br/>

 ----------------------------------------------------------------------------
 ## Further documentation
+It follows a list of changes compared to original XIAM, the original documentation by Hartwig is printed below for completeness.<br/>
 New control parameters:

      ctrl (default 3)    If spin is not 0 this switches exact quadrupole coupling on (3) or off (0)